awsdocs/elb-application-load-balancers-user-guide/doc_source/create-application-load-balancer.md

 1. Choose **Create a new security group**\.

-1. Type a name and description for the security group, or keep the default name and description\.
+1. Enter a name and description for the security group, or keep the default name and description\.
 This new security group contains a rule that allows traffic to the port that you selected for your load balancer on the **Configure Load Balancer** page\.

 1. Choose **Next: Configure Routing**\.